WCutePy/Cell-Viewer/README.md

 # Installation

 First download or clone the repository.
-When running docker this all that's needed for installation.
+When running docker this all that's needed for 'installation'.

 ## Manual installation: